ss1611/CS220-AU-portfolio-1/submit.md

 ## checklist
 <!-- #todo check all -->
 - [ ] the GitHub account name is my student registration number
-- [ ] if GitHub Pages is used for my website, the repository name reflects the website's content
 - [ ] I filled in the self assessment table below
 - [ ] I filled in the peer assessment tables below